drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 sample_experiment(bag=bag)
 ```

-We can now find out the probability of selecting heads by carrying out a large
+You can now find out the probability of selecting heads by carrying out a large
 number of repetitions and checking which ones have a coin that is heads:

 ```{code-cell} ipython3